 An employer exposure control plan (ECP) is a requirement of 29 CFR 1910.1030(c) of the Bloodborne Pathogens Standard established by the Occupational Safety and Health Administration (OSHA).
 The purpose of the ECP is to establish procedures to eliminate or minimize employee exposure to bloodborne pathogens.

 The policy establishes the required contents of the ECP.
+To see a sample policy, click on the button below.

 The (Your facility name) is committed to providing a safe and healthful work environment for our entire staff.
 In pursuit of this goal, the following exposure control plan (ECP) is provided to eliminate or minimize occupational exposure to bloodborne pathogens in accordance with OSHA standard 29 CFR 1910.1030, "Occupational Exposure to Bloodborne Pathogens."